JetBrains/Qodana/topics/native-mode.md

 [//]: # (title: Native mode)

+<link-summary>The Qodana for .NET linter supports the native mode, which lets you run this linter without Docker.</link-summary>

 By default, %instance% runs its linters using Docker based on Linux images.
 In specific cases, you have to deal with private packages or run %instance% on the operating systems that provide incomplete support for Docker.